akhilsaini/aws-csa-2017/README.md

     - Further discount if upfront payment
       - Standard RIs (Upto 75% off on demand)
       - Convertible RIs (Upto 54% off on demand) : Capability to change the attributes of the RI as long as the exchange results in the creation of Reserved Instances of equal or greater value.
       - Scheduled RIs available to launch within the time windows you reserve.
 This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of day, a week or a month.
+  - **Scheduled Instances** :
+    - Purchase instances that are always avaliable on a specified recurring schedule, for 1-year term.
   - **Spot** :
     - Enable you to bid whatever price you want for instance capacity, providing for even greater savings.
 Your application should be having flexible start/stop time.
     - Bid your price for compute.
 When bid price is higher than Spot price, then you can provision it.
 When it goes lower, instance is terminated.
     - Useful for applications that have flexible start / stop times.
     - Applications that are feasible at very low cost.
     - Users with urgent computing needs for large amounts of additional capacity.
+    - Read Case studies in FAQ doc.
+Gnomic companies or Insurance companies.
   - **Dedicated Hosts** :
+    - Pay for Physical host that is fully dedicated to running your instances and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.
     - Useful for regulatory requirements that may not support multitenant virtualization.
     - Great for licensing which doesn't support multi-tenancy or cloud deployments.
     - Can be purchased on-demand (hourly).
     - Can be purchased as a reservation for up to 70% off the on-demand price.
     - Physical EC2 server dedicated for your use.
 Dedicated hosts can help you reduce costs by allowing you to use existing server-bound software licenses.
+  - **Dedicated Instances** :
+    - Pay, by the hour, for instances that run on single-tenant hardware.

 ### EC2 Instance Types